icyflame/awesome-social-science/contributing.md

 > A one-line description of the item

-Succinct paragraph about the entry.
+Succinct paragraph about the entry. (wrapped at 80 columns)

 [Reference Name 1](some-other-reference)